gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 Don't worry if this seems complex - your node handles all the tracking automatically!

+On the backend, here's how the charging process works:

+1. When an inference job is initiated, the system calculates the charge per message.
+2. This charge is added to the system balance (no actual token transfers occur at this stage).
+3. As nodes (including yours) complete work, rewards are distributed from this system balance.

+This process ensures fair and transparent distribution of rewards based on the actual work completed by each node.

+## Technical Details of Reward Distribution

+For transparency, here's how rewards are distributed at a system level:

+- If your node is the initial peer, rewards go to a special initial_peer_public_address.
+- If your node has a registered public address, rewards go directly to that address.
+- If your node doesn't have a registered public address, rewards go to an unauth_peer_public_address.

+The system also maintains a system_public_address that receives system fees and rewards for unauthorized peers.

+{% hint style="info" %}
+These addresses are managed by the Gintonic system.
+As a node operator, you only need to ensure your node is properly set up with your public address.
+{% endhint %}

 ### Checking Your Reward Balance

 Curious about how much you've earned?
 Here's how to check: